Key details

 Anyone is welcome who would like come for the walk and stay for the chat.
 This is an opportunity to meet new people, enjoy some company, get outside in nature and be a part of the Rougham community.

 The walk starts from Blackthorpe Barn at 10am with a relaxed, guided route around the Estate, led by a friendly face from the team here.
-It will take in some of the paths from our Walks around the Estate and will last approximately 45 minutes to maybe an hour, depending on the route.
+It will take in some of the paths from our Walks around the Estate and will last approximately 45 minutes, depending on the route.

 It’s a great chance to enjoy the outdoors, get some gentle exercise and meet new people.